 Legumes contain “antinutrients,” or compounds that can interfere with the absorption of important micronutrients like iron and calcium.

-The most prevalent antinutrient found in legumes is phytic acid, the major storage form of phosphorus, which is found in foods like cereals, legumes and nuts.
-The problem is that phytic acid can bind to and prevent the absorption of certain minerals, including iron, zinc calcium, magnesium and manganese.
-(18)
+- The most prevalent antinutrient found in legumes is phytic acid, the major storage form of phosphorus, which is found in foods like cereals, legumes and nuts.
+The problem is that phytic acid can bind to and prevent the absorption of certain minerals, including iron, zinc, calcium, magnesium and manganese.

-Over time, this can cause nutrient deficiencies for individuals who frequently eat legumes.
+- Over time, this can cause nutrient deficiencies for individuals who frequently eat legumes.
 However, keep in mind that this is much more likely to affect vegetarians than meat eaters.
-(19) In fact, nutrient deficiencies as a result of phytic acid really only affect those with a diet composed mostly of cereals, legumes and grains.
-(20)
+In fact, nutrient deficiencies as a result of phytic acid most often affect those with diets composed mostly of foods like cereal grains, legumes and grains.

-Lectins are another type of antinutrient found in legumes.
-Lectins resist digestion and can even damage the lining of the gastrointestinal tract.
-(21)
+- Lectins are another type of antinutrient found in legumes.
+Lectins resist digestion and can even damage the lining of the gastrointestinal tract when eaten in high amounts.

-Fortunately, by practicing proper preparation techniques, the harmful effects of the antinutrients found in legumes can be minimized.
+- Fortunately, by practicing proper preparation techniques, research shows the harmful effects of the antinutrients found in legumes can be minimized.